 I encountered Saburo Sakai’s biography as Japan’s greatest living fighter pilot as a teenager at a used bookstore.
-I bought it on a whim and was amazed at a life lived by a man not even in his 30s and happy to later learned that he lived a full and comfortable post war life.
+I bought it on a whim and was amazed at a life lived by a man not even in his 30s and gratified to later learn that he lived a full and comfortable post war life.
 Part of his story and his success was determined by the aircraft that he flew, the Mitsubishi A6M Zero.
 This was a plane so advanced and so beyond what the Western powers predicted the Japanese could design and manufacture that it took years for the Americans to field aircraft to challenge its performance, and then in only certain parameters.

 The Meiji Restoration propelled the Japanese to rapidly industrialize and emulate the economic successes of the Western powers in only one generation.
 Mao borrowed this playbook in his own Great Leap Forward of the late 1950s but his timetable of only a decade was too ambitious and disaster resulted with famine and 50 million Chinese dead.
 The West continued to despise Japanese products as cheap but admittedly decent copies.
 What the West failed to comprehend is that its society ran on capitalism and owners were always in conflict with the aims of employees.
 Not so in Japan where there existed a millennia of a clear nationalistic identity and workers functioned in harmony with owners.
 As it exists today in China and South Korea.
 Last year China launched a 1000 commercial cargo ships.
 The US built maybe three.
 South Korea launches a new ship weekly.
 And they are waiting to deliver the first of a new fleet of air independent propulsion submarines for the Royal Canadian Navy as early as 2032.
 Their success is because of their workforce.
 The US no longer inspires its young people to join blue collar labour, it’s easier to be an influencer.